Blistt/Animation-GAN-InBetwener/README.md

 ```bash
 scripts/run_experiment.py --config experiment_configs/default.ini
 ```
-This action will perform training from scratch with the parameters optimized by the authors of this repository by default.
+This action will perform training from scratch with the parameters optimized by the authors of this repository as default.
 Feel free to modify the `experiment_configs/default.ini` file to modify the trainig parameters, as well as visualization and evaluation configurations.
 The `scripts/run_experiment.py` file contains commented explanations of what each parameter does.
 For example, the `pretrain` parameter allows you to start training with the model's fully trained weights, which is convenient for fine-tuning to your own dataset.